In addition to its five key issue areas, the Mexico Institute works on several special initiatives.

 Our Key Issue Areas

-The area of economic competitiveness has acquired extra importance given the ongoing USMCA ratification process and review of regional economic relations.
+The area of economic competitiveness has acquired extra importance given the ongoing USMCA implementation process and review of regional economic relations.
 The Mexico Institute is undertaking research and developing policy ideas for the next stage of U.S.-Mexico economic relations, covering issues ranging from the implementation of the USMCA to innovation and educational exchange.

 Migration & Migrants